Last Updated: December 18, 2024

 In 2008, it was reported that Michael Vick and his wife had sold a property in Davie, Florida, for $1.4 million.
 The buyer was none other than Lawrence T. Guy, who was serving as a defensive tackle for the New England Patriots at the time.
 Vick's former property spans 6,295 square feet and sits on a 21,250-square-foot plot of land.
 Michael had originally purchased the lakefront property in 2013 for $1.32 million.
 The five-bedroom home features a home theater, a pool, and a coffee bar.
 Fans of Michael Vick may remember seeing this home on an episode of "Baller Wives."

 Around 2009, Michael put his Duluth, Georgia, home for sale with a starting bid of $3.2 million in an attempt to help pay off his debts.
-In 2018, Vick was asking $4.5 million for the home.
+Here is a video tour of his former Duluth home:

 In 2020, Micheal and wife listed another home in Florida for $2.4 million.
 Located in Plantation, this 9,2800-square-foot home features six bedrooms, a media room, a guest house, a custom pool, an outdoor kitchen, and a basketball court.
 Vick and his wife originally purchased the home for $2.38 million in 2018.
-Considering these numbers, it seems as though Michael was content with breaking even with this real estate deal.
+He ultimately sold this home for $1.4 million.

 Michael Vick Career Earnings